2026-07-16

 -

-NoteWait for another 4 minutes and record the reading.
-Max delta 0.35 psi.
-Check coolant hose to see if it is fully seated or not if pressure test fails
+NoteRecord the value shown on the digital gauge after 4 minute timer is complete, Max delta between start and end pressures is 0.35 psi, Check coolant hose to see if it is fully seated if pressure test fails

 -